 Reducing high-rate debt could be next.
 Paying off revolving credit card balances will save more on interest than most investments can ever return.
 Getting into the habit of settling credit card accounts in full every month will prevent taking on more high-cost debt in the future.

-After these priorities, much of the inheritance will be invested to build wealth long term.
-One of the best moves is to put the funds into a tax-advantaged account such as an individual retirement account (IRA) or 401(k).
+One of the best moves is to put the funds into aan individual retirement account (IRA) or Roth IRA or 401(k), if your employer offers one.
 These accounts allow funds to grow without incurring taxes until funds are withdrawn, often after retirement when your income and tax bracket are both lower.

 You can use a state-sponsored 529 college tuition fund to address children’s future education needs and, in some cases, reduce taxes.
 Bear in mind that funds placed in retirement or education accounts may be difficult to access in time of need, however.
-That’s why it’s a good idea to first make sure your rainy-day fund is well stocked.
+That’s why it’s a good idea to first make sure your rainy-day fund is in good shape.

 Other Inheritance Considerations